How to Install Ansible (Automation Tool) on Debian 11

 Ansible is a free and open-source automation tool.
 It is used for configuration management and application deployment.
 Ansible is available for almost all UNIX like operating systems.

 System on which Ansible is installed is known as ‘Control Node’ and systems which are being managed by ansible are known as ‘managed host’.
-We don’t need to install any agent on managed hosts as Ansible works on ssh protocol (default port 22).
+Ansible does not need any agent on managed hosts as it works on ssh protocol (default port 22).

 Minimum System Requirement for Ansible